ravinsinghd/ravinsinghd.github.io/_posts/2021-07-10-rust-variables.markdown

 ### Shadowing

-In Rust we can override mutable variable value by shadowing the variable.
-For example, you got the some value from API, it's string type but you want that variable in the integer data type.
+In Rust we can override a mutable variable value by shadowing the variable.
+For example, you got the some value from API, and it is a string type but you want that variable in the integer data type.
 For this use case we normally declare another one variable with the different name and assign the converted value to the variable.
 But in Rust we can do the following,

 ```rs
 fn main() {